KimbobHeaven/STUDY/README.md

-# UNITY
+# STUDY
-notes of me trying to learn unity
+notes of me trying to learn anything related to programing / modeling / CG